Alexander Brodie (1697–1754)

-Alexander Brodie, 19th of that Ilk (17 August 1697 – 9 March 1754) was a Scottish clan chief and politician from Moray.
-He sat in the House of Commons of Great Britain for 34 years from 1720 to 1754, as a government supporter.
-For 27 years he was Lord Lyon King of Arms, the most junior of the Scottish Great Officers of State, responsible for regulating the heraldry of Scotland.
+Alexander Brodie, 19th of that Ilk (17 August 1697 – 9 March 1754) was a Scottish politician and clan chief who served as the Lord Lyon King of Arms from 1727 to 1754.
+Born in Moray, Scotland into a Highland family, he also sat in the British House of Commons from 1720 to 1754, representing the constituencies of Elginshire, Caithness and Inverness Burghs.

+In addition to serving as the clan chief of Clan Brodie, he also regulated the heraldry of Scotland as the most junior of the Scottish Great Officers of State.

 Early life

 Brodie was the second son of George Brodie of Brodie and Aslick in Moray.
 His mother Emilia was the 5th daughter and co-heir of James Brodie of that Ilk.
 He was educated at Marischal College in Aberdeen, and possibly also at Leiden University in the Netherlands.
 In 1724 he married Mary Sleigh (1704–1760), daughter of Major Samuel Sleigh of the 16th Foot.
 They had two children: a daughter Emilia (born 1730) who married John Macleod, and a son, Alexander (1741–1759).